ngchain/ngcore/README.md

 # Run as a mining node, 0 means using all cpu cores, --in-mem will disable writing into disk and make the miner lighter
 sudo docker run -p 52520:52520 -p 52521:52521 -v ~/.ngcore:/workdir ngcore:alpine --mining 0 --in-mem
 ```

+## Run a NGIN Forknet

+1. Modify the Version & NetworkID in `./ngtypes/defaults.go` and `./ngp2p/methods.go`

+2. Generate a new genesis key, a sign for genesis generate tx, and genesis block nonce (with `ngcore gen` tool)

+3. Run a bootstrap node with `--bootstrap` flag (without mining)

+4. Write the bootstrap node to bootstrapNodes in `./ngp2p/bootstraps.go`

+5. Run a mining node with `--mining 0` flag